Student-Faculty Research Trip to China

 Tutors and volunteer Chinese native speakers will be available to practice Chinese conversation and pronunciation or help with class exercises and homework for all levels of Chinese classes.
 All are welcome!
 Our "Study Buddy" table allows non-native speakers to converse easily with native speakers by switching between English and Chinese every 15 minutes.
-Join us Mondays and Thursdays throughout the semester!
+Join us throughout the semester!

 There are numerous opportunities throughout each semester for students to engage in cultural activities on campus.
 Among those events are the Dumpling Social, Chinese Corner, and Movie Night.